nohren/car-hacking-junsun-v1-pro/README.md

 This is the place is where you can flash new firmware.

-1. 🔋 5V Signal - First we need to send 5V to the 4pin connector.
+1. 🔋 5V Signal - First things first, the 4pin connector ⬅️ needs to recieve 5V .
 Your headunit will not budge without it.
-You will need a **USB A male to USB A female 4pin**.
-I learned the hard way that USB A female to female will not transmit 5V signal and a USB male to USB male even though it will transmit the 5v won't fit onto the male harness receptor... you need a female for that.
+Notice **I did not** say the 4pin connected ➡️ needs to send 5V (normal charging operation).
+In order to do this, you will need a **USB A male to USB A female 4pin**.
+I learned the hard way that USB A female to female **will not** transmit 5V signal and a USB male to USB male will transmit even though sometimes it won't.
+Yes you read that right.
 I spent the better part of 2 hours poking things with a multimeter diagnosing why 5V signal was so hard to get working.
-I found a usb A male to male that should supposedly help transmit 5V but even that did not transmit the 5V signal!!! 🤯.
-Apparently some cables are meant for data only and remove the power on purpose.
-So i took the 4pin that came with the radio, I cut off the USB A female head, and spliced those wires to the USB A male.
-Voila.
+I found a usb A male to male that should supposedly transmit 5V but even that did not transmit the 5V signal!!! 🤯.
+Apparently some cables are meant for data only and remove the power on for safety reasons.
+To fix things for today, I took the 4pin that came with the radio, I cut off the USB A female head, and spliced the line onto a USB A male head.
+Voila, Houston we have liftoff 🔋.
-2. Once 5V is hitting the unit, you are good to proceed to the next step.
+2. Once 5V is hitting the unit, we are good to proceed to the next step.
 Cycling 12v power.
-First use a paper clip to depress **RST** for 2 seconds while keeping ignition in **LOW**.
+First use a paper clip to depress **RST** for 2 seconds while keeping ignition in the **OFF** position.
 This makes sure the unit powers off.
-Now key the ignition to **ACC** for $<=0.5$ seconds and back to **LOW**.
+Now with the key in the ignition turn from **OFF** to **ACC** for $<=0.5$ seconds and back to **OFF**.
 Do this 2 to 3 times and the display will no longer light up.
 You should see that the buttons now flash white every 10 seconds or so.
 Welcome to the boot loop.
+BTW OFF is actually LOW voltage.
+This is why the system stays on for a period of time, even without the keys in the ignition.
+Embedded systems, am I right? 🤖
+3. Look for a SIN.
 Since I was emulating Linux, I first recieved these signals on my macbook pro.

 ```bash
 >>> system_profiler SPUSBDataType